 In addition to the warm, sunny climate and the affordable cost of living, other factors contribute Spain’s quality of life.
 While Barcelona and Madrid are certainly cultural hubs, other cities have plenty to offer too – especially Sevilla.
 There’s the Picasso Museum in Malaga (his birthplace) and the Guggenheim in Bilbao.
 There are ancient castles to explore all over the country.
 And there are beautiful beaches up and down the Mediterranean coast.

-Throughout Spain, people are relaxed and friendly.
+Throughout Spain, people are relaxed.
 In Spain, the emphasis is on enjoying food and wine, relaxing, socializing, and just enjoying life.
 After all, this is the country that brought us paella, tapas, gazpacho, and sangria.

 Spain is one of the most gay-friendly countries in the world.
 It was the third country to offer marriage equality (in 2005), and a recent Pew Research poll revealed that Spain has the lowest percentage of people who find homosexuality “morally unacceptable” (just 6%).
 In contrast, 55% find being gay “morally acceptable” (second highest) and 38% feel that it is not a moral issue.